adbrucker/llncsconf/README.md

 ## Self-Archiving

-Sprinter states in his [Springer's Consent to Publish v3](https://resource-cms.springernature.com/springer-cms/rest/v1/content/15433008/data/Contract_Book_Contributor_Consent_to_Publish_LNCS_SIPAut):
+Springer states in his [Springer's Consent to Publish v3](https://resource-cms.springernature.com/springer-cms/rest/v1/content/15433008/data/Contract_Book_Contributor_Consent_to_Publish_LNCS_SIPAut):

 > Author may only post his/her own version, provided acknowledgment is given
 > to the original source of publication and a link is inserted to the published